-VPC (Violence Prevention Coalition of Greater Los Angeles)
+Violence Prevention Coalition of Greater Los Angeles (VPC)

-HAVEN’s mission is to use a collaborative effort to prevent injury, violence, and the associated consequences.
-Recognizing injury as a public health problem, HAVEN is dedicated to the eradication of preventable injuries by developing and supporting programs that prevent injuries.
-HAVEN was created in 2010 in response to the recognition that trauma is the number one killer of America’s youth.
-St. Francis Medical Center (SFMC) Trauma Services spearheaded an effort to create a collaborative of Los Angeles hospital trauma centers dedicated to the prevention of traumatic injuries.
-SFMC Trauma Services approached the Violence Prevention Coalition (VPC) to seek support in creating a unified collaborative approach founded on the idea that each individual trauma center could bring its own strength to the coalition now known as HAVEN.
+The mission of Hospitals Against Violence Empowering Neighborhoods (HAVEN) is to prevent injury, violence, and the associated consequences through a collaborative approach.
+Recognizing injury as a public health problem, HAVEN is dedicated to the eradication of preventable injuries by developing and supporting programs that forestall injuries.
+HAVEN was created in 2010 as its founders recognized that trauma is the number one killer of America’s youth.
+St. Francis Medical Center Trauma Services spearheaded the effort to bring together Los Angeles area trauma centers together.
+Seeking support through the Violence Prevention Coalition (VPN), SFMC Trauma Services helped to establish a collaborative model for injury and trauma prevention, founded on the idea that individual trauma centers each had assets to share collectively that would effectively reduce preventable traumas.